Keep Talking (group): Attendees

 Several of those who have been regular attendees are far-right activists.
 Stead Steadman, an organizer of the far-right group London Forum, has for periods regularly videotaped the meetings.
 Others include Alison Chabloz, convicted in 2019 for singing 'offensive' Holocaust-denial songs on social media, and James Thring, who has appeared on the radio show of former Ku Klux Klan leader David Duke.
 According to an investigative report of the group by researchers Rich and Mulhall, Gregson was "ridiculed" for saying in his speech that the Holocaust had happened and Thring maintained it had not and there were no deaths at the Auschwitz concentration camp.
 Former Labour Party member, Elleanne Green, founder of the Palestine Live Facebook group which featured Holocaust denial and 9/11 conspiracy theories, was also a regular attendee, while Gill Kaffash, a Holocaust denier and former Palestine Solidarity Campaign activist, was present at Gregson's talk.

 Responses

 In 2018, a series of six events the group was planning at Conway Hall in London were cancelled after it was revealed that Kollerstrom would speak at the events.
 In 2019, St Anne's Church, Soho apologized for allowing the group to have a meeting at its premises.

 In March 2019, Gregson's recommendation of an article by Fantom and defence of Kollerstrom on the grounds of free speech caused a rift within Labour Against the Witchhunt, leading to the banning of Gregson from its Facebook page by its vice-chair, Tony Greenstein.

-During the June 2020 Black Lives Matter demonstrations in the UK, a photograph was taken of a young black woman talking to an older white man, Jim Curran, an Irish nationalist and regular attendee of Keep Talking events, who was wearing a sign that said, "Racism is a virus, we are the vaccine".
-The photograph was considered heartwarming and went viral; they were interviewed by ITV News, which described Curran as "a veteran of human rights campaigns dating back to the 1960s".
-After his involvement in the group was revealed, ITV News retracted the story.